-The author/reviewer takes into account the comments and circulates the draft to the JSC-PSC 5 working days before the meeting.
+The author/reviewer considers the comments and circulates the draft to the JSC-PSC 5 working days before the meeting.
 All changes will be identified via track changes.

 Author/reviewer presents the policy at the meeting and the JSC-PSC will either approve the policy or suggest further amendments prior to approval.